Geography

 Curriculum Planning

-Geography is taught in the first half term of each term (3 times per year).
-The objectives are taken directly from the National Curriculum.
+Geography is taught as a stand-alone subject in Y1 - Y6 every half term, the objectives delivered are taken directly from the National Curriculum and 'Opening Worlds'.
 We revisit these objectives to support retrieval of the knowledge gained and build on and consolidate learning.
 Each topic will commence with a retrieval task where children retrieve prior knowledge from lesson before or last time linked content was taught.
 This task will inspire children’s thoughts about the area/theme and bring this knowledge to the forefront when introduced to new learning.

 In Key Stage 1: